Economy of Manchukuo: Industry

+During Manchukuo's first Five Year Plan, Germany was a major supplier of sophisticated industrial technology to Manchukuo.

+Industrial workers

+Japanese and Manchukuo authorities used Chinese prisoners of war for forced labor.
+Many of these POWs were Chinese civilians abducted by the Japanese army from unoccupied China.
+Manchukuo used forced labor in major industrial enterprises, including Shōwa Steel Works.

 Agriculture

 The effective annexation gave Japan an area suitable for farming, such as scarcely existed on the country's islands, or other parts, generally mountainous, of the Empire of Japan.
 The area was primarily agricultural in character, although with some urbanization.
 Agriculture employed 85% of the population.

 Farmers produced many crops, particularly on the southern plains.
 Manchu farms practiced crop rotation frequently with primitive culture methods.
 Kaoliang (70%), corn and maize (70%), wheat (80%) and soy (35%) were popular crops.

 Others in quantity were: alfalfa, apples, apricots, chestnuts, col, cotton, cucumber, forage, garlic, giant radish, hemp, indigo, lupulus, millet, nuts, onions, opium poppies (for opium), peaches, pears, peanuts, rice, ricine, rye, sesame, sugar beet, sweet potatoes, thyme, tobacco, and others.
 In Amur land (Manchu side) honey (1,800 tonnes) was collected.

 From kaoliang and corn liquors were made, including vodka, sake, beer, soy juices and vinegar.
 The modern wheat and flour industry was located in Harbin from Russian times apart from basic mills in other areas.

 The most intensive farming occurred in a 150–250 km zone, extending from the Liaotung Gulf to the Northwest.
 In 1934 it totaled between 120000–160000 km2.
 The proportions of the principal crops in 1934 were: